 Diamond mining hazards involve rock falls, heavy equipment, explosives accidents, machinery, fall hazards, confined spaces, and exposure to flooding.

 PPE Products are important for mining safety.
-Graphic Products offers hard hats (head protection) that meet OSHA and ANSI requirements, keeping miners safe at all times, and reminding them to wear head protection with proper signage.
+Graphic Products offers hard hats (head protection) that meet OSHA and ANSI requirements, keeping miners safe at all times, and reminding them to wear head protection with proper hard hat signage.
 As well as protective equipment for the head, Graphic Products also offers PPE for the eyes and face, too.

 Improved Mine Safety Initiatives Led by Canada

 With Canada taking a leadership role in modern mining, a new appreciation for safety has emerged.
 For instance, one of the country’s top-producing mines, the Victor mine in Northern Ontario, won this year’s eastern division John T. Ryan trophy – Canada’s top award for safety achievement – with only one medical aid incident and zero lost-time events in 2015.
 The trophies are awarded by the Institute of Canadian Mining, Metallurgy, and Petroleum and recognize mining operations experiencing the lowest reportable injury frequency per 200,000 hours worked in Canada.